iterative/dvc.org/content/docs/command-reference/repro.md

   caching unnecessary data when exploring different data or stages.
 Use `dvc commit` to finish the operation.

-- `-p`, `--pipeline` - reproduce the entire pipelines that the `targets` belong to.
-Use `dvc dag` to show the parent pipeline of a target.

 - `-P`, `--all-pipelines` - reproduce all pipelines for all `dvc.yaml` files present in the DVC project.